Just-in-Time Learning: What it is and How To Implement It.

 5. Saying no to distractions

-Applying this learning concept greatly improves productivity in all areas of your life.
-Overall, having a good mix is key.
-It is important to spend some time learning the fundamentals of your job or new skill while also creating a framework of resources that you can turn to when you don’t know something.
+Applying this learning concept dramatically improves productivity in all areas of your life.
+Overall, having a good mix is vital.
+It is essential to spend some time learning the fundamentals of your job or new skill while also creating a framework of resources that you can turn to when you don’t know something.

-Learn more about learning by checking our our post on how to learn anything fast today!
+Learn more about learning by checking our post on how to learn anything fast today!

 Finally, if you want to take your goal-setting efforts to the next level, check out this FREE printable worksheet and a step-by-step process that will help you set effective SMART goals.